-Procuring medical equipment is expensive, whether for a small private practice or a large hospital.
+Procuring medical equipment is expensive, whether for a small private practice or a large surgical center.
 Understanding the shopping process can save you time and money and help you get a reliable device.
 Read this ultimate guide to buying medical equipment to learn more about making the best purchase for your staff and patients.

 1. Know Your Facility’s Requirements

 Start your buying journey by assessing your facility’s needs.
 What essential functions must your medical device fulfill?
 Consider if you need a simple-to-use device with basic functionality or one with enhanced features.
+Obviously, an operating room is going to need different equipment than a pediatrician’s office.

 Also, consider dimensions and portability.
 Portable medical equipment can improve patient throughput by letting you bring the device to the patient rather than waiting for the equipped room to become available.